XimeraProject/server/ximeraLatex/README.md

 * Compile ximeraLatex/documentation/ximeraInPractice.tex

+* Compile ximeraLatex/exampleActivityCollection.tex

+* Compile ximeraLatex/exampleActivity1/exampleActivity1.tex

-* Compile ximeraLatex/test.tex
+* Compile ximeraLatex/exampleActivity2/exampleActivity2.tex

-Both of these documents should compile at this point.
+All of these documents should compile at this point.
 If they do not, then you probably need to upgrade your LaTeX distribution.